 Employees have different needs, challenges and, some of them, different clients.
 If you want to keep your soon-to-be ambassador’s engagement at a high level, make sure the content adapts to the previous requirements.

 Additionally -and due to numerous tools they daily need to manage- it is recommended to share such content in one place.
 Productivity is valuable for any company.
 Therefore, the content should be easily accessible in one platform, allowing the employee to share the content as much as possible.
 As a result, we are maximizing the employee’s time investment in being ambassadors of your brand.
-Check the end of this article to find out a potential tool that fulfills this need.
+Check the end of this article to find out a potential tool that fulfils this need.

 2. Be ‘Glocal’